End-Of-Life Management for Single-Use Products in Bioproduction

 Introduction

 The growing applicability of SUT in manufacturing of biopharmaceuticals has led to large increases in the demand for Single-Use components and assemblies.
 Once used, the exhausted items are handled by today’s available methods/processes.
-However, research has shown that most end users feel something better can and should be done.
+However, research has shown that most end users feel something better can and should be done.2, 3 More ecological ways already exist to transfer the used products out of the production line and into a process that minimizes the cost and the impact to the environment.

 This is a subject frequently discussed by members of the ISPE Disposables Community of Practice (CoP)and more widely within the industry.
 This provided impetus for the survey whose goal was to identify users’ current practices and views on what they would like to see happen.